Your browser is not supported or outdated so some features of the site might not be available.

 60HzPhoto

-This monitor has an optional backlight strobing feature, commonly called black frame insertion, to improve motion clarity.
-It only works when the monitor's refresh rate is set to 165Hz from the monitor's menus.
+This monitor has an optional backlight strobing feature, commonly called black frame insertion, to reduce persistence blur.
+It only works when the Refresh Rate setting in the monitor's OSD is set to '165Hz', even if your computer is sending a lower frame rate.
 Unfortunately, the pulse timing is off, resulting in distracting image multiplication, and you can't adjust it.
-You can't enable this feature if FreeSync is on.

 10